chasinggreg/DE_Roadmap/AZ-900 Microsoft Azure Fundamentals.md

 #### Cloud Deployment Model

-<b>Cloud Deployment Model</b> is simple a separation which describes where are the company resources deployed.
+**Cloud Deployment Model** is simple a separation which describes where are the company resources deployed.
 Whenever this is in public cloud provider environment or private datacenter.

 Below table presents high level deployment model separation